Michael Dreyer, Plumstead

-In one place above such a gabion, there are still pools of water.
+In one place above such a gabion there are still pools of water.
 The pools are evidence of the groundwater level in this place.
-The water level is about 2m higher than without a gabion dam wall.
+The water level is about two metres higher than without a gabion dam wall.

 And this raised water level is achieved at the end of a second year of drought.
 Well done.